 CANADIAN FEDERATION OF STUDENTS – NOVA SCOTIA

-With more than 10,000 members at 6 students’ unions in Nova Scotia and over 500,000 members at 64 students’ unions across Canada, the Canadian Federation of Students is the voice of post-secondary education in the country.
+With more than 10,000 members in the Maritimes and over 500,000 members at 64 students’ unions across Canada, the Canadian Federation of Students is the voice of accessible post-secondary education across the country.

-Our Federation represents domestic and international students at the college, undergraduate and graduate levels, including full- and part-time students.
+Our Federation represents domestic and international students at the college, undergraduate and graduate levels, including full and part-time students.
+For over thirty years, students have been united in the fight to eliminate tuition fees and student debt.
+Students continue to advocate for more sustainable and equitable campuses and communities.

 Fight the Fees